jalgoarena/jalgoarena.github.io/hugo/content/blog/microservices.md

 of resource, like jar on any executable).

-Communicating asynchronously using lightweight mechanism - that's neat requirement and meeting it can make our architecture additive - I can add new functionality without touching any part of existing components.
+Communicating asynchronously using lightweight mechanism - that's neat requirement and meeting it can make our architecture scalable and additive - I can add new functionality without touching any part of existing components.
 To achieve that proper lightweight mechanism shall be added - and that's a bit of challenge if you remember that in our definition we require it should be platform- and language- independent environment.
 There is few technologies/approaches which can help to deal with that, like gRPC, Apache Kafka, REST,